david-mohr/VendWeighScales/readme.md

+# CBR Food Coop's* Vend Weigh Scale Extension
-# Canberra Food Coop's Adaption of Manly Food Co-op's Vend Weigh Scale Extension
+### *Adapted from Manly Food Coop's Vend Weigh Scale Extension

 ## What is it?